-- 1. In application to 210. of the Rules, the essential auxiliaries required approval of the Society are following; - (1) Air compressors (except air compressor for emergency use) - (2) Fresh water generators (in case of ships equipped with main boiler) - (3) Pumps (in case where the output of prime mover is not less than 100 kW) - (4) Draught fans for boiler and auxiliary blowers for main engine (in case where the output of prime mover is not less than 100 kW) - (5) Draught fans installed in cargo oil pump room and cargo space of tankers intended to carry oils having a flash point not exceeding 60 °C. - (6) Auxiliaries for maneuvering (steering gears, side thrusters, stabilizers, etc.) - (7) Deck auxiliaries (windlasses) - (8) Cargo handling machinery subject to Pt 9, Ch 2 of the Rules - (9) Auxiliary machinery for oil tankers, ships carrying liquefied gases in bulk, and ships carrying dangerous chemicals in bulk (Cargo pumps, stripping pumps, tank cleaning pumps, gas compressors, pumps for gas cooling system, gas refrigerating compressors) - (10) Refrigerating machinery (excluding refrigerating machinery having both R 22, R 134a, R 404A, R 407C, R 410A and R 507A as primary refrigerant and prime mover with output of 7.5 kW or less)
+- 1. In application to 210. of the Rules, the essential auxiliaries required approval of the Society are following; - (1) Air compressors (except air compressor for emergency use) - (2) Fresh water generators (in case of ships equipped with main boiler) - (3) Pumps (in case where the output of prime mover is not less than 100 kW) - (4) Draught fans for boiler and auxiliary blowers for main engine (in case where the output of prime mover is not less than 100 kW) - (5) Ventilation fans installed in a hazardous area due to an explosive gas atmosphere (2023) - (6) Auxiliaries for maneuvering (steering gears, side thrusters, stabilizers, etc.) - (7) Deck auxiliaries (windlasses) - (8) Cargo handling machinery subject to Pt 9, Ch 2 of the Rules - (9) Auxiliary machinery for oil tankers, ships carrying liquefied gases in bulk, and ships carrying dangerous chemicals in bulk (Cargo pumps, stripping pumps, tank cleaning pumps, gas compressors, pumps for gas cooling system, gas refrigerating compressors) - (10) Refrigerating machinery (excluding refrigerating machinery having both R 22, R 134a, R 404A, R 407C, R 410A and R 507A as primary refrigerant and prime mover with output of 7.5 kW or less)